hexters/hexa-docs/README.md

 ```
 php artisan hexa:account --create
 ```

-## Setup Plugin
+## Plugin Setup

-Add the Filament `Hexa` plugin to the created panel.
-If not yet done, you can find the instructions here: [Creating a new panel](https://filamentphp.com/docs/3.x/panels/configuration#creating-a-new-panel).
+Add the Filament `Hexa` plugin to an existing panel.
+If you haven't created a panel yet, see the instructions here: [Creating a new panel](https://filamentphp.com/docs/3.x/panels/configuration#creating-a-new-panel).

 ```php
 use Filament\Panel;
 use Hexters\Hexa\Hexa;

 public function panel(Panel $panel): Panel
 {
     return $panel